Duncan Robinson: 2023–24 season

 On December 16, 2023, in his 305th NBA game, against the Chicago Bulls, Robinson broke the record shared by Doncic and Hield of 324 games played to achieve 900 career made three point shots.
 On February 26 when six Heat players were unavailable due to injury or suspension, Robinson had an off shooting night (1-11 FG, 0-6 3FG), but contributed to a win over the Sacramento Kings, with a career-high 11 assists, surpassing the nine assists he posted in Game 5 of the Eastern Conference Finals of the 2023 NBA playoffs against the Boston Celtics.
 His previous regular season high was 7 assists on March 3, 2022 against the Brooklyn Nets.
 On March 17, Robinson scored a season-high 30 points, including his 1000th career three point shot in his 343rd career game, breaking the previous record of 350 games by Hield.

 Detroit Pistons (2025–present)

 On July 7, 2025, Robinson signed a three-year, $48 million contract with the Detroit Pistons via a sign-and-trade with the Heat in exchange for Simone Fontecchio.
+The 2025–26 Pistons earned the No. 1 seed in the Eastern Conference for the first time since 2007.
+Their 60–22 finsh was the third-best regular season record in franchise history and their first 60-win season since 2005–06.
+Robinson had his best season since his first full season 2019-20 averaging 12.2 points per game on 41.0% three point shooting in the regular season and 58.8% in the postseason.